How to use mirrors in the garden

 Window frame style mirrors

-Use window frame style garden mirrors to add some style to the side of your shed.
+Use window frame style garden mirror to add some style to the side of your shed or a blank wall

 The false perspective trellis garden mirror panel can make the space feel larger.
 Perspective trellis mirrors used as a background for a garden ornament adds extra highlights and depth to your garden.
 A raised urn on a plinth would be ideal here and would look just as good empty as full of flowering plants in the summer.
 For the best effect you will need to tilt the mirror slightly so that it is not reflecting straight back at you.
 Experiment with the angle to capture the most believable angle for your situation.
 Use some scrambling climbers like jasmine, honeysuckle, rose, clematis or ivy to help disguise and soften the edges to camouflage, so that it does not seem like glass at all.